History of the FIBA Basketball World Cup: The United States returns to the top (2010-2014)

-New Era (2019–current)
+New Era (2019-current)

-The 2019 FIBA Basketball World Cup was awarded to China, the first time the country has hosted the tournament,.
+The 2019 FIBA Basketball World Cup was awarded to China, the first time the country has hosted the tournament.
 The 2019 edition of the World Cup saw a record of 32 participating teams.
 In this tournament, then defending champions, the United States, failed to advance to the finals, losing to France in the quarter-finals.
 This was the first World Cup in history at which all three of the historically most successful teams (United States, Serbia/Yugoslavia and Russia/Soviet Union) failed to make it through to the semi-finals.
 It is also the worst result for the United States men's team at a World Cup; their previous worst result was sixth place in 2002.
 Spain captured their second title after beating Argentina in the final.
 France went on to win the bronze medal for the second consecutive time after defeating Australia.

-The 2023 FIBA Basketball World Cup will be the first tournament to be co-hosted by multiple nations: the Philippines, Japan, and Indonesia.
-It will be the second straight World Cup to be held in the Asian continent.
-Latvia will be making its tournament debut.
+The 2023 FIBA Basketball World Cup was the first tournament to be co-hosted by multiple nations: the Philippines, Japan, and Indonesia.
+It was the second straight World Cup to be held in the Asian continent and the first in tournament history where a host nation did not qualify.
+Then-defending champions Spain failed to make the quarter-finals for the first time since 1994, while Olympic champions United States failed to win a medal for the second consecutive tournament.
+Latvia, South Sudan, Georgia, and Cape Verde made their tournament debut, with Latvia finishing at 5th place.
+In their first finals appearance, Germany captured its first title after beating Serbia.
+Led by tournament MVP Dennis Schröder, the country became only the 7th nation to win the World Cup.
+Canada went on to win the bronze medal, its first medal in World Cup history, after defeating the United States.

+The 2027 FIBA Basketball World Cup will be the first tournament to be held in the Arab world and the third straight to be held in Asia, with Qatar being awarded the hosting rights to host the event.

 Format of each final tournament

 The FIBA Basketball World Cup has used several different formats between 1950 and 2010 as they have expanded and contracted between 10 and 24 teams throughout the years.
 Prior to 1978, the tournament most often used two group stages, with the final round being a round-robin.
 In every year since 1978, the tournament has used some variation of a group stage followed by a single-elimination tournament to determine the champion.
 The following table lists the format used for each tournament:

+(*) Results from 1st phase between qualified teams are carried on to the 2nd phase.

+(**) All results from 1st phase are carried on to the 2nd phase.